 Plant your fingertips on the ground and shift your weight forward until you feel a stretch in the front of your left thigh.
 Stack your front knee over the heel.

-Press into your front heel and work the front thigh, drawing your femur into
+Press into your front heel and work the front thigh, drawing your femur into the hip socket.
+Holding this posture for 5 to 10 breaths will certainly set you up for a little shake-fest!

 This pose is great for strengthening the quadriceps while giving you a hip stretch for the back leg.
 This posture will also challenge your stability due to the slight internal rotation of the back foot.